Azure/Enterprise-Scale/docs/Deploy/deploy-policy-driven-routing.md

 The policy supports the parameters documented below.
 - *effect*: A `String` that defines the effect of the policy.
 Allowed values are `DeployIfNotExist` (default) and `Disabled`.

 - *requiredRoutes*: An `Array` of `String` objects.
 Each `String` object defines a User-Defined Route (UDR) in the custom route table deployed by the policy.
-The format is "<address prefix>;<next hop type>;<next hop IP address>".
-The <next hop IP address> must be provided on when <next hop type> is "VirtualAppliance".
-Allowed values for the <next hop type> field are documented [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#next-hop-types-across-azure-tools).
+The format is "address-prefix>;next-hop-type;next-hop-ip-address".
+The next-hop IP address must be provided on when the next hop type is "VirtualAppliance".
+Allowed values for the next hop type field are documented [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#next-hop-types-across-azure-tools).
 For example:

 ```json
 [